tomzx/blog.tomrochette.com-content/agi/learning-a-language/article.md

 * What makes it easy to add new knowledge to existing one?
 Is learning random words an appropriate approach, or is there some constructive method, such as learning pronouns, then learning sentence structure, then a few critical verbs, and so on?
 * Is it possible to learn a language without linking utterances to things or existing internal concepts?
 * What are the stages of language learning as an adult and is there some duration between stages as in children development?
+* Why is it that when we're babies we can learn a language from nothing, but when we're adult we have difficulty learning a new language "only by experiencing it"?
+	* Is it because our neural network is "empty" of any weights/biases, thus it makes it easier to learn something?
+		* What is it exactly that we learn?
+It can't be classification until we're old enough to associate reward/punishment with its corresponding value, thus making it possible to classify how a word is written/said

 # Overview
 * This/That